BitcoinDesign/Meta/Projects.md

 - A more mature idea can be posted as an issue on GitHub (in the most appropriate repository and project board) after some discussion
 - We may want to create an issue template to help people enter at least the minimum information needed for others to understand and evaluate the concept
 - The concept can be fleshed out further in the comment thread of the issue
-- The issue becomes the central place for the concept (unlike Slack where things get lost in the feed)
+- The issue becomes the central place for the concept (unlike Discord where things get lost in the feed)

 ### 3. Proposal